Josh-Wickens/WarShips/README.md

 - All inputs were testing using lowercase characters, uppercase characters, digits and special characters to make sure inputs rejected them if they were not valid for that input.
 - Tested the game to make sure that if the player won or the computer won, that the score would be incremented for the correct winner.
 - Tested to see if the user decided to play again, then the scores would keep incrementing and not reset to the original 0 score.
+- Tested to see if user left username blank that a username would = player so that scoreboard would be more user friendly at the end rather than blank.

 ![image of PEP8 testing coming back all right with no errors](assets/images/pep8_check.png)